oblador/react-native-vector-icons/README.md

 *Note: you need to recompile your project after adding new fonts, also ensure that they also appear under __Copy Bundle Resources__ in __Build Phases__.*

-If you want to use the TabBar integration, then you need to add `RNVectorIcons.xcodeproj` to **Libraries** and add `libRNVectorIcons.a` to **Link Binary With Libraries** under **Build Phases**.
+If you want to use the TabBar/NavigatorIOS integration or use `getImageSource`, then you need to add `RNVectorIcons.xcodeproj` to **Libraries** and add `libRNVectorIcons.a` to **Link Binary With Libraries** under **Build Phases**.
 [More info and screenshots about how to do this is available in the React Native documentation](http://facebook.github.io/react-native/docs/linking-libraries-ios.html#content).

 #### Option: With [CocoaPods](https://cocoapods.org/)